jshilts/out-the-pipeline/README.md

 # out-the-pipeline
-Retrospective analyses of Derek Lowe's 'in the pipeline' predictions and commentary using AI
+Retrospective analyses of Derek Lowe's "In the Pipeline" predictions and commentary using AI

 #### Structure ####

 requirements.txt  provides the required package versions for running this in Python >=3.10